 Kernicterus: This medical condition is the result of severe jaundice that is not treated promptly.
 Excessive amounts of bilrubin can seep out of the blood of the baby and pool inside delicate brain tissue.
 When bilrubin collects in a baby’s brain, it leaves yellow stains on the surface.

 Since the chemical is toxic to the sensitive cells of the cerebellum, it triggers brain damage that leads to cerebral palsy and other complications, which includes hearing loss.

 Many infants and children who are diagnosed with cerebral palsy may go on to live normal lives.
-However, you should bear in mind that the prognosis is different for each person, depending on the severity of the disorder.
+However, you should bear in mind the prognosis is different for each person, depending on the severity of the disorder.

 Although cerebral palsy is not a progressive condition, many children can go on to live full, productive lives.
 There are however certain factors that every parent needs to take into account when they deal with the prognosis and life expectancy of a disorder that has such a wide spectrum of symptoms.

 There are a number of factors that will have an effect on the prognosis of an infant or child with cerebral palsy.
-Parents should know what these factors are, to help them in reducing health risks and making sure that their children maintain the best quality of life as possible with their given situations.
+Parents should know what these factors are, to help them in reducing health risks and making sure their children maintain the best quality of life as possible with their given situations.